shivkumar98/OCP-Java-Examples/src/chapter_6/c_6_1_reviewingExceptions/README.md

 * An error is fatal and should NOT be caught.

 ## 🟥 6.1.3 Exceptions on the OCP
+* The OCA exam had the following exceptions:
+1) `ArithmeticException` - Thrown by JVM when attempting to divide by zero
+2) `NullPointerException` - Thrown by JVM when trying to reference an object which is null
+3) `ArraysIndexOutOfBoundsException` - Thrown by JVM when trying to access an index which is not present
+4) `IllegalArgumentException` - Thrown by programmer when an argument passed to a method is inappropiate
+5) `ClassCastException` - Thrown by JVM when trying to cast an object to an incorrect class
+6) `NumberFormatException` - Thrown by programmer when trying to format a String, but is in an innapropiate format

+* The OCP exam includes a mix of unchecked and checked exceptions.
+* Checked exceptions:
+1) `java.text.parseException` - trying to parse a String to a number
+2) `java.sql.SQLException` - dealing with database issues
+3) `java.IO.IOException`/`java.IO.FileNotFoundException`/`java.IO.NotSerializableException` - dealing with IO and NIO.2 issues
+* Unchecked exceptions:
+1) `java.lang.ArrayStoreException` - when trying to add the wrong type to an array
+2) `java.time.DateTimeException` - when recieving invalid formatter string for a date
+3) `java.util.MissingResourceException` - when the key/resource bundle is not present
+4) `java.lang.IllegalStateException`/`java.lang.UnsupportedOperationException` - attempting to run invalid operatioon in collections or concurrency
 ## 🟥 H2

 ### 🟡 H3